erenfn/guidel-assignment/README.md

 3. **Zoom and Search**: The user can zoom in or out using the custom zoom buttons.
 When the map is moved and 'Search here' button is clicked, the app updates the list of nearby restaurants based on the new center of the map.

 4. **Markers**: Each restaurant is displayed as a marker on the map.
-Tapping on a marker shows the restaurant's name and vicinity in the info window.
+Tapping on a marker shows the restaurant's name, coordinates, and image in the info window.

 ### Dependencies